This FAQ explains what BigMemory is and how to use it.

 Before off-heap memory can be allocated, direct memory space, also called direct (memory) buffers, must be allocated.
 In most popular JVMs, direct memory space is allocated using the Java property

 -XX:MaxDirectMemorySize.
 This memory space, which is part of the Java process heap, is separate from the object heap allocated by -Xmx.
 The value allocated by

 -XX:MaxDirectMemorySize must not exceed physical RAM, and is likely to be less than total available RAM due to other memory requirements.

 The off-heap memory you allocate to the Terracotta server is in configuration and must be at least 32MB less than the total allotted by

 Do JVMs have a default value for

 Sun HotSpot has a default equal to maximum heap size (-Xmx value), although some early versions may default to a particular value.

-What is the maximum heap and off-heap sizes I can allocate for my JVM?
+What are the maximum heap and off-heap sizes I can allocate for my JVM?

-The maximum heap size of a Java application is limited by a couple of key factors: the process data model (32-bit or 64-bit) and the associated operating system limitations, the amount of virtual memory available on the system, and the amount of physical memory available on the system.
+The maximum heap size of a Java application is limited by some key factors: the process data model (32-bit or 64-bit) and the associated operating system limitations, the amount of virtual memory available on the system, and the amount of physical memory available on the system.